 Sometimes, one professor can make all the difference.

-For Kyle Graham (Class of 2015) that was Tim Muth.
+For Kyle Graham, that was Tim Muth.
 After reviewing the business plan Graham created as an assignment for the Florida Tech MBA program, Muth knew Graham had the drive to succeed, and suggested he actually start the business.